 Collaboration:

-The foundation for collaboration in this project was established through WhatsApp, a familiar messaging platform that served as an initial icebreaker.
-Beyond simple communication, it facilitated a crucial understanding of each team member's working style, strengths, and potential challenges.
+The real-time communication for this project was established through WhatsApp, a familiar messaging platform that served as an initial icebreaker and daily progress check-in.
+Beyond simple communication, it facilitated a crucial understanding of each team member's working style, strengths, and potential challenges including being aware of offset working hours from 5 hour time zone difference.
 This early insight proved instrumental in shaping a collaborative approach that maximized individual contributions.
 While the geographical distribution of the team presented an initial hurdle in scheduling synchronous meetings across different time zones, this was swiftly overcome through the adoption of a hybrid communication model.
 Regular virtual meetings on Teams, coupled with asynchronous updates on WhatsApp, ensured seamless progress tracking and addressed potential bottlenecks.

 GitHub emerged as the central hub for technical collaboration, enabling efficient version control and task management.
-Within the project repository, tasks were meticulously allocated to each team member, complete with clear deadlines and progress indicators.
+Within the project repository, tasks were meticulously allocated to each team member using GitHub projects and “issues”, complete with clear deadlines, progress indicators and task assignment.
 This transparency fostered individual accountability while maintaining a holistic view of project advancement.
 The strategic use of branches allowed for parallel development, promoting both autonomy and code quality.
-Merging branches into the main repository upon thorough review created a robust and well-documented codebase.
+Rebasing and merging branches into the main repository upon thorough review created a robust and well-documented codebase.

 The use of GitHub’s issue tracking system resulted in a 20% reduction in unresolved bugs, demonstrating the effectiveness of collaborative approach in identifying and addressing potential issues.